fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

     "created_at": "0001-01-01T00:00:00Z",
     "updated_at": "0001-01-01T00:00:00Z",
     "Metrics": {
-      "TotalHosts": 1,
+      "TotalHosts": 102,
       "OnlineHosts": 0,
-      "OfflineHosts": 1,
+      "OfflineHosts": 24,
       "MissingInActionHosts": 0,
-      "NewHosts": 1
+      "NewHosts": 0
     },
-    "id": 273,
+    "id": 2,
-    "query_id": 293,
+    "query_id": 3,
     "status": 0,
     "user_id": 1
   }
 }
 ```

-### Run live query by query name
+### Run live query by name

-Runs the specified query by name as a live query on the specified hosts or group of hosts.
+Runs the specified query as a live query on the specified hosts or group of hosts.
 Returns a new live query campaign.
-Individual hosts must be specified with the host's ID.
-Groups of hosts are specified by label.
+Individual hosts must be specified with the host's hostname.
+Groups of hosts are specified by label name.

 `POST /api/v1/fleet/queries/run_by_names`